7 March – 10 June 2019

 Encroachments is co-commissioned by Sharjah Art Foundation and New Art Exchange, Nottingham.
 Generously supported by the Bagri Foundation.
 Produced by Sharjah Art Foundation and UBIK Productions.
 Special thanks to the Hashoo Group, Gul Ahmed, EMI Pakistan.
 Courtesy of the Artist, Jhaveri Contemporary, Mumbai and Timothy Taylor, London.

-Encroachments travels in an expanded form to New Art Exchange, Nottingham in January 2020.
-More info about this iteration can be found here.
-Read more about the work in our interview with Shezad Dawood here.
+Encroachments will travel in an expanded form to New Art Exchange, Nottingham in January 2020.

 About Shezad Dawood: